 How To Make Your Budget Go Further

-Supermarkets offer the best value for most, but not all, ordinary groceries.
-Street markets, e.g. on Moore Street and Camden Street in Dublin, often offer the best value in fruit and vegetables if you choose carefully, while meat can be cheapest in butchers' shops.
+Generally supermarkets offer the best value for most ordinary groceries.
+However, street markets ,such as Moore Street and Camden Street in Dublin, often offer the best value in fruit and vegetables if you choose carefully.

 Supermarkets have "own brand" food, which are cheaper than regular brands and are usually of good quality.
 Budget supermarkets such as Aldi and Lidl often offer cheaper goods than the other supermarkets.

 Convenience foods and ready-made foods are not as nutritious as fresh foods, so although they may appear cheaper and easier to cook, in the long run they are not good value.
-When cooking for yourself, you could cook a little extra and have it for lunch the next day – much cheaper than eating out or buying a sandwich.
+When cooking for yourself, you could cook a little extra and have it for lunch the next day.
+This is much cheaper than eating out or buying a sandwich.
 It is a good idea to buy extra packets of basic foods that last, e.g. rice, pasta, beans and spices.